hugoisrr/hugoisrr/README.md

 - 👯 I’m looking to collaborate on IoT application.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [@hugoisrr](https://twitter.com/hugoisrr)
-- ⚡ Fun fact: I enjoy walking through a forest.
+- ⚡ Fun fact: I like to cook Pizza 🍕.